Anukriti1008/Anukriti_Raj_Portfolio/README.md

 ### Solution to the business problem
 To provide a solution to the aforementioned business problem of lending to customers effectively, our team used the following approach:

-1) **Data Visualization, Cleaning, and Preprocessing**: This included Handling Outliers, missing values, and inconsistencies along with analyzing the distribution of various independent variables in the dataset.
+1) **Data Visualization, Cleaning, and Preprocessing**: This included handling outliers, missing values, and inconsistencies along with analyzing the distribution of various independent variables in the dataset.
 2) **Feature Engineering**: This step included extraction and creation of meaningful features from the given dataset to provide valuable inputs to the lending model by transforming variables, creating new derived features, and scaling numerical data.
 3) **Handling Imbalanced Data**: We also had to address the class imbalance issues, as the loan default cases were significantly lower than the non-default cases by employing intelligent undersampling
 4) **Model Selection and Training with Hyperparameter Tuning**: Our team selected multiple models to identify the appropriate machine learning algorithm for credit risk assessment, such as logistic regression, random forests, and light gradient boosting model, and trained them accordingly.